QUESTAS GROUP

 Risks in our operations

-All of our employees and operations are located in the Commonwealth of Australia and we comply with all Australian labour laws and other applicable employment related legislation and industrial instruments.
+All of our employees and operations are located in the Commonwealth of Australia, and we comply with all Australian labour laws and other applicable employment-related legislation and industrial instruments.
 Questas takes its employment compliance obligations seriously, has robust policies and processes in place and conducts periodic audits to ensure compliance with all applicable industrial instruments.
-Our internal processes have found no evidence of any modern slavery practices or incidents in our operations, and we do not believe there is any material modern slavery risk in this area.
+Our internal processes have found no evidence of any modern slavery practices or incidents in our operations.
+We are aware of general industry risks, such as engaging external hire companies, and no incidents have been reported through our whistleblower hotline.

 Risks in our supply chain

-However, in both of the cases noted in (a) and (b) above, we do note that the same modern slavery risks inherent in any supply chain in tiers beyond the direct supplier (with heightened risk where the longer supply chain extends into higher risk countries) will also exist in our supply chain and we have not yet determined how to best address these risks, but we are working on finding possible solutions.
+However, in both of the cases noted in (a) and (b) above, we do note that the same modern slavery risks inherent in any supply chain in tiers beyond the direct supplier (with heightened risk where the longer supply chain extends into higher risk countries) will also exist in our supply chain and we have not yet determined how to best address these risks, but we are continually evaluating them and working on risk-treatment solutions.

 Our due diligence continues to identify certain recurring themes within the Higher Risk Supplier Group, including:

-• Suppliers obligated to comply with the Act are committed to taking action and have demonstrated tangible improvement.
+• Suppliers obligated to comply with the Act are committed to taking action and have demonstrated concrete improvement.

 • For those suppliers not obligated to comply with the Act: